TimurZheksimbaev/DockerProject/README.md

 ---
 >*By default port is 8000, but you can change it how you want*

->*Just remember that if your app is using some port X you need to bind it to Dokcer run port*
+>*Just remember that if your app is using some port X you need to bind it to Docker run port*